Dogs: Related Statutes

 LA - Dog - Consolidated Dog Laws LSA-R.S.
 13:5544 - 45; LSA-R.S.3:2451 - 2778; LSA-R.S.
 56:124.1, 141; LSA-R.S. § 40:1269.1 - 4; LSA-R.S.
 49:165 These statutes comprise Louisiana's dog laws.
 Included among the provisions are dangerous dog laws, impoundment provisions, and the relevant licensing requirements.

 LA - Dog Bite - Art.
 2321.
 Damage caused by animals.
 LA C.C.
 Art.
-2321 This Louisiana civil code statute provides that an owner of any animal is liable for damages caused by that animal only upon a showing that he or she knew or should have known that his or her animal's behavior would cause damage, that the damage could have been prevented by the exercise of reasonable care, and that he or she failed to exercise such reasonable care.
-However, the owner of a dog is strictly liable for injuries to persons or property caused by the dog and which the owner could have prevented and which did not result from the injured person's provocation of the dog.
+2321 This Louisiana civil code statute provides that an owner of an animal, including livestock, is answerable for the damage caused by the animal.
+However, the owner is answerable for the damage only upon a showing that the owner knew or, in the exercise of reasonable care, should have known that his animal's behavior would cause damage, that the damage could have been prevented by the exercise of reasonable care, and that the owner failed to exercise such reasonable care.

 LA - Dog Dangerous - Chapter 1.
 Criminal Code.
 LA R.S.
 14:102.14 This Louisiana statute defines a "dangerous dog" as any dog which when unprovoked, on two separate occasions within the prior thirty-six-month period, engages in any behavior that requires a defensive action by any person to prevent bodily injury when the person and the dog are off the property of the owner of the dog; or any dog which, when unprovoked, bites a person causing an injury; or any dog which, when unprovoked, on two separate occasions within the prior thirty-six-month period, has killed, seriously bitten, inflicted injury, or otherwise caused injury to a domestic animal off the property of the owner of the dog.
 It is unlawful for any person to own a dangerous dog without properly restraining or confining the dog.